Benefits of Using Kinesio Tape for Injury Prevention and Rehabilitation

 The skin is the largest sensory organ of the body and contains a huge sensory network.
 Kinesio Taping works by lifting the skin microscopically which forms convolutions creating an institial space.
 This space allows for greater lymph drainage and enhanced cardiovascular circulation which reduces pressure on sensory and mechanical receptors within the skin.
 These combined affects alleviate pain, improve muscle function and reduce inflammation.

 Fascia is a strong continuous connective tissue with the human body.
 It surrounds the muscles, joints, organs and nerves.
-Following trauma, fascia will change from its usual healthy pattern of linear collagen fibres and become disarrayed and knotted.
+Following trauma, fascia will change from its usual healthy pattern of linear collagen fibers and become disarrayed and knotted.
 Applying Kinesio Tape helps to these painful areas helps to restore their natural linear pattern which in turn increases range of motion, makes muscular contractions more efficient and helps relieve pain.

-What can be treated with Kinesio Tape?
+What Can Be Treated with Kinesio Tape?

 Kinesio Taping is not just for high performance athletes.
 It is now used by practitioners around the world in the treatment of orthopaedic, neurological, neuromuscular and medical conditions which many of Lifemoves©’ have one or more of.